tufts-carpentries/python-novice-gapminder/_episodes/07-for-loops.md

 ~~~
 {: .output}

-## The first line of the `for` loop must end with a colon, and the body must be indented.
+## The first line of the `for`-loop must end with a colon, and the body must be indented.

 *   The colon at the end of the first line signals the start of a *block* of statements.
 *   Python uses indentation rather than `{}` or `begin`/`end` to show *nesting*.